 As I attempted to make my way back to the room, I found a piece of grass in front of the hotel to stretch out on and contemplate the stars (birthdays do that to you).
 I ultimately passed out, and all those beers ended up setting off a comical chain reaction that would last for weeks after I finally made it back to Prague.

 What I didn’t realize was that at some point in the night, whether it was from over-drinking, sleeping in the wrong position or something else, I had completely knocked out my sense of smell.
 It was a case of (thankfully) temporary "anosmia" that I only confirmed once I got back to my apartment in Prague and made a cup of my own coffee.
 It too tasted exactly like overly ripe pipe tobacco.
-For the next month, everything I would eat or drink would taste just like Borkum Riff.
+For the next month, everything I would eat or drink tasted just like Borkum Riff.

 Nothing so memorable happened on this last stopover in August of this year.
 I no longer celebrate my birthdays in clubs and I prefer sleeping in a bed to passing out on the grass.
 But the mountains did look great and it was nice to reconnect, if only for a couple of days, with a place that had once made such a strong impression on me.